owlbarn/tutorial/book/introduction/README.md

 # Introduction

-This chapter briefly introduces the outline of the whole book, and then the installation of Owl.
+This chapter briefly introduces the outline of the whole book, targeted audience, how to use the book, then the installation of Owl.
 There are different ways to interact with Owl, including `utop`, notebook, and the Owl-Jupyter.
 Feel free to choose one as you are exploring the Owl world with us.

 ## What Is Scientific Computing